michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

+= 3.9.3 =
+- Fixed a bug that the `Sort` unit option of the category unit type did not take effect.

 = 3.9.2 - 11/06/2019 =
 - Fixed a bug that outputs with `%category%` and `%feature%` unit `Item Format` option variables were not properly formatted, stared since v3.9.0.
 - Fixed a bug with some advanced product filter options that did not retrieve product data properly.